-Utilising the huge library of free textures online can add detail to your 3D art as well as help you save time as you won't have to make your own.
-Designing your 3D textures can be tedious if you're designing them from scratch, especially if you'd rather be working on other later stages.
-Luckily, there are plenty of free resources available to download online, and we'll be detailing some of the best places to find them below,.
-We'll even get you started with our own free starter back of 40 free 3D textures on page 2.
+Using textures can add important detail to your 3D art as well as help you save time -designing 3D textures can be laborious if you're doing it from scratch, especially if you'd rather be working on other later stages.
+Luckily, there are plenty of free resources available to download online, and we'll be detailing some of the best places to find them below.